MetOffice/fab/docs/source/howto_write_config.rst

     *Artefact Store*

     Steps generally create and find artefacts in this dict, arranged into named collections.
-    The Fortran preprocessor automatically looks for source code in a collection named `'all_source'`, which is the default output from the preceding FindSourceFiles step.
+    The Fortran preprocessor automatically looks for Fortran source code in a collection named `'all_source'`, which is the default output from the preceding FindSourceFiles step.